 And, yes, it has side effects that can range from ones that require no treatment to ones that can be life-threatening.
 Fortunately, your care team can manage them all.

-“There is no doubt that the side effects of CAR T-cell treatments can be scary, but the message is that this treatment offers [people] a chance for a cure, and these potential side effects are treatable and reversible,” says Matthew Frigault, MD, an oncologist at the Massachusetts General Hospital Cancer Center.
+“These potential side effects are treatable and reversible,” says Matthew Frigault, MD, an oncologist at the Massachusetts General Hospital Cancer Center.

 “[People] can be assured that everyone on their team [is] very highly trained and will monitor them closely and carefully while they are hospitalized, and after they leave,” says oncologist Paolo F. Caimi, MD, of University Hospitals Cleveland Medical Center.